 When looking past the sea gull from the large beach restaurant over the quiet ocean towards a narrow land outcrop stretching into the Atlantic I could make out a couple of fans of Tenerife fishing with their rods trying to catch some ocean bounty.
 Playa Agua Dulce charco or Charco de Don Gabino.
 I must confess that I am not sure how they really name this natural swimming pool near Garachico.
 It is also known as Charco de la Araña which means spider pool.
 No name is published near it.
 Anyway, this is a small rock pool and one of many natural pools of Tenerife in Spain.
 This 'charco' (rock pool) is just below the fishing spot which makes an additional feature for this Los Silos beach.

 The only building by the beach has sort of a round dome.
 It's housing the restaurant as well as a gymnasium.
-Behind it is kind of a lido whose main section looks more or less finished.
+Behind it is kind of a lido whose main section looks more or less finished in the photo show.

 The Lido Los Silos has a large square swimming pool bordered by low white walls.